sunyolo/CGMega.github.io/test_long/folder2-Tutorial/README.md

 After prediction, you can do analyses as following to interpret your results.

 #### 1. identify the gene module

+For each gene, GNNExplainer identified a subgraph G that is most influential to the preiction of its identity from both topological integration and multi-omic information.
+This subgraph consists of

 #### 2. calculate the importance score